 Céleste Boursier-Mougenot, Three Zebra finches on the electric guitar.
 Image courtesy of Peabody Essex Museum

 SALEM, MA – From Here to Ear, an installation created by internationally acclaimed French artist Céleste Boursier-Mougenot, is attracting a lot of birds and people, too.
 The installation is part of FreePort [No. 007]: Céleste Boursier-Mougenot, the newest contemporary art exhibition at the Peabody Essex Museum (PEM).
 The show explores soundscapes and nontraditional forms of music.
 Located in PEM’s Barton Art Gallery, Céleste Boursier-Mougenot installation consisting of a flock of 70 zebra finches.
 The installation artist converts the exhibition space into a spacious aviary in which birds interact with an array of tuned and amplified guitars.
 The result is continuing melody and spontaneous music.

-Céleste Boursier-Mougenot, a former musician, and composer believes that rhythms and vibrations are an integral part of everyday life and must be liberated.
+Céleste Boursier-Mougenot, a former musician, and composer believe that rhythms and vibrations are an integral part of everyday life and must be liberated.
 He notes:

 Music is waiting to be revealed everywhere.”
 This principle of music has guided many of his installations aimed at translating the visual into the auditory.
 With his installations, Céleste Boursier-Mougenot’s creates a new musical experience by extending the 20th-century tradition of experimental music in which chance and accidents play critical role in the fostering of new sensibilities.
 From Here to Ear follows that tradition, engendering an innovative paradigm for how people perceive and interact with music.
 Trevor Smith, PEM’s Curator of the Present Tense notes that “This boundary breaking installation embraces the element of surprise, while asking us to consider the way we perceive, create and interact with music.